man-pages(7) - phpMan

 Example programs and shell sessions

-Manual pages can include example programs demonstrating how to use a
+Manual pages may include example programs demonstrating how to use a

 system call or library function.
 However, note the following: